Can Your Child's Self Esteem Be Too High?

 4. Parenting that gives lots of unconditional positive encouragement.

 Affirmation, encouragement and acknowledgment are essential for children to feel seen, heard, respected, appreciated, and valued -- all part of developing healthy self esteem.
-This does NOT mean praising a child for traits or abilities she doesn't have, such as perfection, because she knows she's not perfect.
-Praise for specific traits, as opposed to specific behavior, seems to undermine self esteem.
-So, for instance, telling a child he's smart pressures him to always be smart, which is impossible (why doesn't he know what chartreuse is?) so it makes him insecure.
-By contrast, acknowledging that a child has worked hard and made progress toward his goal reinforces his sense that he is capable.
+This does NOT mean praising a child for traits or abilities she doesn't have.
+In fact, praise for specific traits, as opposed to specific behavior, seems to undermine self esteem.
+So, for instance, telling a child he's smart pressures him to always be smart, which is impossible, so it makes him insecure.
+By contrast, acknowledging that a child has figured something out by himself reinforces his sense of himself as smart and capable.
 (What to Say Instead of Praising.)

 Kids who are lucky enough to experience unconditional love and acceptance develop stable internal happiness early (maybe by ten or twelve).
 Setbacks from the outside world -- lost ball games, a flubbed test, even a family move that leaves friends behind -- throw them for much briefer times than other kids, and they return quickly to their normal happy state.
 But that’s only true for a handful of lucky people.
 Many of us don’t reach this state until our twenties, others work our whole lives to get there.
 Your child, who is lucky enough to have a parent who thinks about these issues, probably already has a good start, regardless of his innate disposition.

 The reason it matters to unconditionally love our kids and appreciate who they are is that it helps them to accept and appreciate themselves.
-In addition to conferring happiness and the ability to love others, that gives children the resilience to pursue their goals and meet their needs, which confers more happiness (and more self-esteem).
+In addition to conferring happiness and the ability to love others, that gives children the resilience to pursue their goals and meet their needs, which confers greater self-esteem (and happiness).
 Which brings us to:

 As a child grows, he needs to experience himself as capable of meeting his needs and successfully pursuing his goals.